AaltoSciComp/scicomp-docs/aalto/paniikki.rst

 There are some modules set up specifically for different courses: if you just load the environment with "module load", you will have everything you need.

-Read the details in `Module environment page <http://scicomp.aalto.fi/triton/apps/index.html#module-environment>`_.
+Read the details in :doc:`Module environment page </triton/tut/modules>`.

 Example 1
 ^^^^^^^^^